Cloudslab/cloudsim/README.md

     sudo update-alternatives --config 'java'
     ```
   3) Install Maven as shown on the [Official Website](https://maven.apache.org/install.html)
-  4) Compile and Run tests in Terminal:
+  4) Compile and run tests using the terminal:
   ```bash
   mvn build
   mvn test
   ```
-  5) Run an example (CloudsimExample1) in cloudsim-examples in Terminal:
+  5) Run an example (e.g., CloudSimExample1) in cloudsim-examples using the terminal:
   ```bash
   mvn exec:java -pl modules/cloudsim-examples/ -Dexec.mainClass=org.cloudbus.cloudsim.examples.CloudSimExample1
   ```

-  **Suggestion:** Use an IDE such as IDEA Intellij to faciliate steps 4) and 5) from both Windows and Linux (Except WSL & WSL2 Without GUI)
+  **Suggestion:** Use an IDE such as IDEA Intellij to faciliate steps 4) and 5)

 # Preferred Publication (Currently Under Revision, Available on arxiv only as a pre-print) #
   * Remo Andreoli, Jie Zhao, Tommaso Cucinotta, and Rajkumar Buyya, [CloudSim 7G: An Integrated Toolkit for Modeling and Simulation of Future Generation Cloud Computing Environments](https://arxiv.org/pdf/2408.13386), arXiv:2408.13386 [cs.DC], 2024.